lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 its fairly easy to lose focus once that happens.
 Or you feel like giving up after hacking at a hard problem for an hour and the online judge keeps saying your test case doesn't pass due to this weird edge case.
+At the end of the day, technical interview questions are just theoretical exercises, meaning there are no real world consequences if you don't figure them out.
+So, it may be hard to find the motivation to really drill down and power through such questions.

-I would _love_ to proclaim that I have really strong willpower and can keep hacking on problems non-stop, but... that just isn't true.
+I would _love_ to proclaim that I have really strong willpower and can keep hacking on such problems non-stop, but... that just isn't true.
 Heck, on weekends, I wouldn't work at home because there are too many distractions.
 Instead, I'll spend $3 on coffee at a cafe so that I can sit there and work instead.
 I need to be surrounded by other people who are working as well to push myself to get stuff done.
-Some people may say I'm throwing $3 into the rubbish bin, but I prefer to say that I'm investing in productivity.
+Some people may say I'm throwing $3 into the rubbish bin, but I prefer to say that I'm investing in my productivity.
 Besides, I'm supporting local businesses in the process!
 I did have a roommate in grad school who could concentrate just as intensely at home as in the office, but most of us don't have that particular superpower.